johnjones4/Standard-Notes-Clipper/Readme.md

 ### Chrome

 Go to _Window_ > _Extensions_, then click _Load unpacked_ and drive to folder containing this project's `build` folder and click _Select_.

+## Acknowledgements and Contributions

+* Cut by Gregor Cresnar from the Noun Project